FaresX/QInsControl.jl/docs/src/Workflow.md

 One can middle click or right click at the plot region to find more options.

+## project
+All elements above together make up one project.
+One can save and load a project to conveniently reuse scripts, circuit, and plots.
+One example file [demo.daq](../../example) can be found in example folder.

 # Data Reviewing

 Click on "文件 -> "打开文件"("打开文件夹") to open saved files.
 Here One can review the content stored in the file